open-feature/spec/specification/sections/03-evaluation-context.md

 > The API **MUST NOT** have a method for setting a `transaction context propagator`.

-In the static-context paradigm, context is global, so there should not be different context between transactions.
+In the static-context paradigm, context is global, so there must not be different contexts between transactions.